makeadiff/Phoenix/readme.md

 * Quicker learning time for anyone starting new
 * Centralized authentication
 * Clean up existing apps for maintainability
-* Any future app will be using these APIs and extend APIs a needed
+* Any future app will be using these APIs and extend APIs as needed

 [Reference Document](https://docs.google.com/document/d/1YgDsgXaLp5HERyIkqpBCSs398C1xc54cE1Th6shs17o/) - Logic Cycle for why we choose the API Approach